 That is why we can predict the revolutions of the earth, other planets, the sun, and the galaxies with definiteness from now to the very far future.
-(Obvious examples are that we can predict lunar eclipses, solar eclipses, when Shoemaker-Levy 9 would hit Jupiter, etc. very accurately, and that we could predict the path of New Horizon probe, then control and guide it past other planets and asteroids to pluto, 4.67 billion miles away, for 9.5 years so precisely that it finally sent many spectacular photos back to us accurately).
-That is why we can control and make use of electricity in various ways to facilitate our living.
-That is why we can make use of a lot of controlled chemical reactions to manufacture food, drugs, and many other things for our use.
-That is why we can do controlled experiments in powerful particle accelerators, can build nuclear power plants, and can build predictable nuclear bombs.
-That is why we can make use of quantum phenomena and can build manageable electron microscopes, MRI scanners, laser devices, etc. That is why we can do controlled farming and harvest products at predictable times.
-That is why animals can predict each other behavior and live together harmoniously.
+(Even more obvious examples are that we can predict lunar eclipses, solar eclipses, when Shoemaker-Levy 9 would hit Jupiter, etc. very accurately, and that we could predict the path of New Horizon probe, then control and guide it for 9.5 years, past other planets and asteroids, to Pluto, 4.67 billion miles away, so precisely that it finally sent many spectacular photos back to us, who are moving very fast relative to it, accurately).
+That is why we can control and make use of electricity in various ways to facilitate our living, predictably.
+That is why we can make use of a lot of controlled chemical reactions to manufacture food, drugs, and many other things for our use, predictably.
+That is why we can do controlled experiments in powerful particle accelerators, can run predictable nuclear power plants, and can build and detonate predictable nuclear bombs.
+That is why we can make use of quantum phenomena and can build predictable and manageable electron microscopes, MRI scanners, laser devices, etc. That is why we can do controlled farming and harvest products at predictable times.
+That is why animals can predict each other behavior and thus can live together harmoniously.
 That is why our flows of thoughts, speeches, and acts are coherent and predictable.
-That is why our scheduled lives, our scheduled works, our scheduled traffics (air, train, bus, and others) and our regulated social interactions (holding conferences, playing games, driving on roads, etc.) as they are now are possible and predictable.
+That is why our scheduled lives, our scheduled works, our scheduled traffics (air, train, bus, and others), and our regulated social interactions (holding conferences, playing games, driving on roads, etc.) as they are now are possible and predictable.***